instantdb/instant/server/README.md

 ## Docker Compose

-The easiest way to get started is run `make docker-compose`.
+The easiest way to get started is to run `make docker-compose`.
 That command will use docker compose to set up a new postgres database and start the server.
 The instant server will be available at http://localhost:8888 and you can connect to nrepl on port `6005`.

 ## Without Docker Compose